We now extend the approach for one sample hypothesis testing of the correlation coefficient to two samples.

-Real Statistics Functions: The following supplemental functions are provided in the Real Statistics Resource Pack.
+Real Statistics Functions: The following function is provided in the Real Statistics Resource Pack.

 Correl2Test(r1, n1, r2, n2, alpha, lab): array function which outputs z, p-value (two-tailed), lower and upper (i.e. lower and upper bound of the 1 – alpha confidence interval), where r1 and n1 are the correlation coefficient and sample size for the first sample and r2 and n2 are similar values for the second sample.
 If lab = TRUE then the output takes the form of a 4 × 2 range with the first column consisting of labels, while if lab = False (default) then output takes the form of a 4 × 1 range without labels.

 Correl2Test(R1, R2, R3, R4, alpha, lab) = CorrelTest(r1, n1, r2, n2, alpha, lab) where r1 = CORREL(R1, R2), n1 = the common sample size between R1 and R2 (i.e. the number of pairs from R1 and R2 which both contain numeric data), r2 = CORREL(R3, R4) and n2 = the common sample size between R3 and R4.

 If alpha is omitted it defaults to .05.